 Factors That Affect Vinyl Siding Cost to Install

-The total cost of installing vinyl siding depends on a number of factors.
+The total cost of installing vinyl siding depends on several factors.
 Homeowners can create more realistic budgets by being aware of these aspects.

 - Home Size and Shape